Charting A Sustainable Path for

 Within Media Companies

-This Toolkit for Implementing Systematic Changes Towards Equitable Representation in Media Companies is meant to be a resource for media companies committed to remedying imbalanced systems of power and representation within their organization's content and culture.
+This Toolkit for Implementing Systematic Changes Towards Equitable Representation in Media Companies is meant is to equip those with power and decision-making authority within food and beverage media to remedy imbalanced systems of power and representation within their organization.

 While we use food media as the case study for this toolkit, these learnings apply to media organizations at large, regardless of industry focus.